Redsift/build-taxi-sift-guide/docs/2-Mapping-Emails.md

 This is the first time we supply an implementation for a node.
 What we are trying to achieve here is to look through the text of the email for a text extract that looks something like `Total: £34.50`.
 We use a regexp pattern to first find a match in the preview of the email and if that fails we continue for a full scan of the body of the email.
 When we find what we are looking for, all we are doing is creating a JSON object with a `name`, `key` and `value` and push it to the array `ret` we are going to return once we are done with all the emails.

 Below you can see an extract of the actual implementation trying to highlight the important bits.
-The full implementation can be found a bit lower.
+The full implementation can be found in the files mentioned at the end.

 >
 Hint: you will need to install the dependency `string` with npm before trying to execute it.